Calling all musicians!

 The Lee University Honor Band is an event for outstanding high school musicians held annually in the fall.
 Students are selected from numerous high schools throughout the United States, based on individual submissions as well as recommendations by band directors.
 Honor Band participants have the opportunity to play alongside the high-level collegiate performers from the Lee University School of Music and will receive quality training over the course of the clinic.

-Dr. Josh Pace, director of the Lee University Wind Ensemble, serves as clinician for the Honor Band.
+Dr. Josh Pace, director of the Lee University Wind Ensemble.

 Dates